zoontek/react-native-bootsplash/README.md

 }
 ```

-2. Edit your `app.json` to add the plugin:
+2. Add the plugin in your `app.json`:

 ```diff
 {